Arpana-10/ssl_project/README.md

 A teacher can deregister any student registered for a course from that course.

+#### Message Students

+A teacher can send code to the student via automated message, which student can view on their home page under messages.
+Student can also clear all the messages he recieved.
 ## Conclusion

 Our portal is going to be the **moodle** of future generations :P